This spot has been added by

-Vilamendhoo is a small resort island located on Ari Atoll’s south-west area, and a choice destination for those willing to practice snorkeling in the Maldives.
-This spot will fulfill many snorkelers’ dreams: a shallow reef flat ideal for beginners, coral drop-offs easily accessible from the beach, and wonderful aquatic life within reach: sharks, turtles, rays, clownfish and parrotfish abound all around the island.
+Vilamendhoo, a small resort island located on Ari Atoll’s southwest area, is a great gateway for snorkeling in the Maldives.
+This spot will fulfill many snorkelers’ dreams: a shallow reef flat ideal for beginners, coral drop-offs easily accessible from the beach, and wonderful sea life including sharks, turtles, rays, clownfish and parrotfish.

 Vilamendhoo is a hotel island, which means it is exclusively dedicated to those staying at Vilamendhoo Island Resort & Spa.
 From Male, it can be accessed either by boat or by hydroplane (25 minutes flight).